 - Cancer prevention

-When methylation doesn’t work well, important processes are not carried out effectively.
-Aof a methylation cycle dysfunction can negatively impact the immune system and the detox system.
-If the methylation cycle remains blocked for an extended period of time, infections and toxins will build up in the body.
+When methylation, a biochemical molecular function of the body that when it is working properly you are healthy, but when it doesn’t work well, important processes are not carried out effectively.
+A dysfunction can negatively impact the immune system and the detoxification system.
+If the methylation cycle, one of the major biochemical processes of the body and the primary process evaluated, remains blocked for an extended period of time, infections and toxins will build up in the body.
 It also affects the way a person uses folate, important for DNA repair and cancer prevention.

 Methylation disruptions are associated with:

 - Allergic reactions